Prefer to call? 1-800-261-2794

 In the warm waters of the Indian Ocean lies the archipelago of the Seychelles, made up of 115 small islands waiting to be discovered by you.
 Each island has its own character and something different from the next to offer you, whichever one you do choose you will feel like you have found a little slice of heaven on earth.

 Swim beside turtles in sparkling azures waters, dive amongst out-of-this-world coral, eat freshly caught seafood everyday or be an explorer while island hoping.
 In and amongst all this incredible beauty you will find an exciting range of accommodation, from intimate guest houses such as Augerine, to luxurious spa resorts on the ultimate private islands, for example North Island.
-There’s something for everyone in the Seychelles, whether you are looking for the sumptuous or the simple, either way you will be spoilt on your holiday in the Seychelles.
+There’s something for everyone in the Seychelles, whether you are looking for the sumptuous or the simple, either way you will be spoilt on your vacation in the Seychelles.

 - There are few places on earth where you can stroll along exquisite beaches and the only footprints you’ll see in the sand will be your own.
 But in the Seychelles that will happen time and time again.
 In particular in La Digue where cars are shunned in favour of bicycles and ox carts.